Carbon tax vote puts moderate Republicans in tough spot

 Breaking News Emails

-But the vote is also putting some GOP House members in a tough spot for their re-election races and is concerning to Republicans who are working to maintain control of the House of Representatives in November’s midterms.
+But the vote also put some GOP House members in a tough spot in their re-election races and could concern the Republican caucus as a whole as it works to maintain control of the House in November’s midterms.
+The measure passed 229-180, with six Republicans voting against it, one voting "present" and seven Democrats supporting it.

-One of those members put in a particularly difficult spot is Rep. Carlos Curbelo, R-Fla., who is among the most vulnerable members of the House this fall.
-Curbelo, who represents south Florida, including the Florida Keys, voted against the measure.
-He's running for re-election in a district Hillary Clinton won in 2016 and is co-chair of the bipartisan climate change caucus as a member representing a district greatly impacted by climate changes.
+One of those Republicans voting no was Rep. Carlos Curbelo, who is among the most vulnerable members of the House this fall.
+Curbelo, who represents South Florida, including the Florida Keys, in a district Hillary Clinton won in 2016 and one that is greatly affected by climate change, is co-chair of the bipartisan climate change caucus.

-"It was a defensive move," Curbello said of the measure.
+"It was a defensive move," Curbello said of his vote.
 "It’s kind of odd.
 Just imagine if we just voted all the time on what we would oppose.
 I think it would be not a good use of floor time."

 Meteorologists push for climate change awarenessJun.15.201802:54

-The measure, which is non-binding, asserts that a tax on carbon emissions “would be detrimental to American families and business.”
-Six Republicans voted against it, one voted "present" and seven Democrats supported it.
+The measure, which is nonbinding, asserts that a tax on carbon emissions “would be detrimental to American families and business.”

 “The carbon tax is all about taxation and money, it is not about the environment and I think the American people are seeing when you reduce government taxation, it is better for everybody — and they are living that right now,” Rep. Barry Loudermilk, R-Ga., said.